dauletle/confluence2eml/README.md

 ## Features

-- **Confluence Integration**: Extracts content from Confluence pages using the `confluence-markdown-exporter` library
+- **Confluence Integration**: Extracts content from Confluence pages using the Confluence REST API directly
 - **Dual Output**: Always produces both a Markdown file and an EML file
 - **High-Fidelity Conversion**: Preserves formatting, tables, lists, and other Confluence elements
 - **Image Embedding**: Automatically downloads and embeds images as CID attachments for offline viewing